enormandeau/stacks_workflow/README.md

 ./00-scripts/05_filter_vcf.py -i filtered_m4_p70_S2 -o graphs_filtered_m4_p70_S2 -g
 ```

-**Note**: The `-S` option filters on the **MAS**, which is akin to the MAF and MAC.
+**Note**: The last option filters on the **MAS**, which is akin to the MAF and
-It keeps only SNPs where the rare allele has been found in *at least* a certain
+MAC.
+It keeps only SNPs where the rare allele has been found in *at least* a
-number of samples.
-For example: `-S 2` means that at least two samples have the
+certain number of samples.
+For example: `2` means that at least two samples
-rare alleles.
-For Radseq data, the MAS is better than the MAF and MAC, which are
+have the rare alleles.
+For RADseq data, the MAS is better than the MAF and MAC,
-often boosted by genotyping errors where one heterozygote sample is genotyped as
+which are artificially boosted by genotyping errors, where one heterozygote
-a rare-allele homozygote.
+sample is genotyped as a rare-allele homozygote.
+Given the nature of RADseq,
+these errors are quite frequent.

 ### 2. Identify bad samples in lightly filtered VCF